UoB-CSA/concurrency-lab-1/README.md

 ### Question 1f

-Use the code from `main()` in `ping.go` to generate a trace of your parallel filter.
+Use the code from `main()` in `ping.go` (lab2 in week 1) to generate a trace of your parallel filter.
 Verify that the filter is processing the image via the worker goroutines.

 ### **OPTIONAL** Question 1g